 If you are more interested in vintage clothing there are Pifebo with several branches in Rome.
+In Monti there are numerous vintage stores in the area around the Via dei Serpenti.
+A branch of Humana Vintage is located on Via Cavour.
 Otherwise, you can find other No-Name Vintage or Second Hand Shops on the Corso Vittorio Emanuele II and some side streets.

 An alternative to the vintage shops is the market of Porta Portese, which takes place every Sunday morning.
 In this market you have to pay particular attention to the fact that you are not stolen.
 Read my article Pickpockets in Rome.